It is easy for each partner to lose their self-respect after an affair. Regaining it can be extremely challenging.

 If you’ve cheated the guy in the glass.

-Please share in the comment section how the affair affected your and/or your spouse’s self-respect and what you’ve done to try and regain it.
+Please share in the comment section how your and/or your spouse’s self-respect after an affair was affected.
+What have you’ve done to try and regain it?